marksands/EventingLibrary/README.md

 ## Disposable

-Disposables are _optional_ for `Event`s but _required_ for `Notifier`s.
+Disposables are _optional_ for `Observables`s and `Notifier`s.
 If your subscription is retained by a disposable, you may `dispose()` of the subscription to stop receiving events to that handler.

 ## Observable Operators